OppaAI/eric/README.md

 I am coining a new term today - **MISSION**.

 ERIC is a **mission-based** AI Autonomous Robot.
 Give it a mission yaml file in plain English, press ENGAGE, and it navigates, reasons, talks to people, avoids obstacles, and announces what it finds — all powered by a single vision-language model on consumer hardware.
-In the future, I may program the robot to make its own mission.
+In the future, I may program the robot to plan its own mission.
 After all, it's just a yaml file.

 ---
 Before proceeding, please read the following disclaimer: